SamJUK/docs.sdj.pw/src/general/tor-block-exit-routes.md

+---
+description: Tor exit node blocking strategies using Cloudflare and server-level configurations for enhanced security.
+---
 # Block Tor Exit Routes

 First, you can block this traffic via Cloudflare by clicking some buttons.
 See the following post. <br> https://community.cloudflare.com/t/tor-traffic-blocking/396979/3